 Sometimes I struggle with being fully present and listening well to my children.
 There are so many distractions!
 But I never regret it when I wait to speak and listen first.
 This week's featured post for the Grace and Truth link-up is called Proactive Parenting: Cultivating the Art of Listening, by Juby, who writes at Stuff of Heaven.
 I hope you'll go, say hello, and be encouraged as I was.

-Thank you for sharing your post with us last week at Grace and Truth, Sherry.
+Thank you for sharing your post with us last week at Grace and Truth, Juby.

 From the time they were very small, we taught our children to pray.